Our Fees - Wills

 Taking account of how much time it takes to prepare and complete a Lasting Power of Attorney and the registration forms, gives rise to the following fees:

-If you are able to fill in the LPA forms and register them yourself you will require a certificate provider and we are willing to act as professional certificate provider if you wish, which we will charge for as follows:
+If you are able to fill in the LPA forms and register them yourself you will require a certificate provider and I am willing to act as professional certificate provider if you wish as follows:

 Court registration fee of £82.00 for each Lasting Power of Attorney